jcwilk/howkast/README.md

 Gotchas
 -------
-At the moment, this gem is intended for `Ruby 1.9.x` use only.
+Currently, Howcast responds with an HTTP500 error when the `:q` parameter value is empty.
+To get around this the `#search` service plugs this parameter with something that *might not* exist and hopefully it returns an appropriate search result (ie: an empty list)

-Currently, Howcast responds with an HTTP500 error when the `:q` parameter value is empty the `#search` service plugs this parameter with something that *might not* exist and hopefully it returns an appropriate search result (ie: an empty list)
+It does not support `Ruby 1.8.6`

 Download
 --------